 Wednesdays, 2 p.m., Anderson Room

 The Women's Bible Study is open to all women seeking a deeper understanding of the Bible and Christian faith.
-Their current study is Max Lucado's Romans: In the Grip of Grace.
-In mid-April, the group plans to study The Third Day by Tom Berlin.
+Their current study is The Third Day by Tom Berlin.
 Contact Holly Trueblood through the Church Office for more information.

 Grief Matters Support Group